 Your milk supply begins well before you have your baby.
-Making milk is a complex process beginning with mammary development when you are a fetus.
+Making milk is a complex process, beginning with mammary development when you are a fetus.
 While in utero, the mammary line forms a basic ductal system.

 Hormones during puberty influence the growth of the ductal system.
-As estrogen is released from the ovaries during puberty, breasts begin to grow in size, and secretory glands form on milk ducts as the ductal system matures.
+As estrogen is released from the ovaries during puberty, breasts grow in size, and secretory glands form on milk ducts as the ductal system matures.
 The areola darkens, and the nipple may be more erect as the tissue stretches.